 Whether it’s business or pleasure that brings you to Israel, the small country is jam-packed with sites and day trips to occupy you.
-Here are the best things you can see and do when visiting Israel.
+If you are looking to make your trip a memorable one then we have a list of the best things to do in Israel.

 The Dead Sea is one of a kind: it’s the lowest place on earth, and its mineral-rich waters are said to having healing powers.
 The special mud pools said to do wonders to your skin, and are accompanied by breathtaking views of the Sodom Mountains.